 The Fourth Wall

 The fourth wall is the “Rejection of Others.”
 When we do not accept personal responsibility for our own actions, we look for opportunities to blame others.
 We begin to look for someone else or something to blame for unmet expectations.
-This rejection is rooted in unforgiveness.
-We seek to punish those that have hurt us by rejecting them.
+This rejection is rooted in unforgiveness (1).
+We seek to punish those who have hurt us by rejecting them.
 However, we only end up hurting ourselves.